aostrega/blog.github.io/_posts/2013-02-17-software-limitless-possibility.md

 ## Communication platforms

-Since computers tend to be *inter*con*ne*c*t*ed, plenty of software has emerged that helps people express themselves to others around the world.
+Since computers tend to be interconnected, plenty of software has emerged that helps people express themselves to others around the world.
 One can easily [broadcast a public message](http://twitter.com), [contribute to a universal repository of knowledge](http://wikipedia.org), [release the next big hit](https://www.youtube.com/watch?v=QK8mJJJvaes), and make lifelong friends, all from the confines of their bedroom.

 ## Creative tools